mbestavros/browser-power-hour/README.md

 - Close out of said browsers and force stop them
 - Set device brightness to its lowest level (for control purposes)
 - Enable Do Not Disturb (banner notifications can interfere with the testing)
-- Set screen timeout to at least five minutes, especially if performing Speedometer benchmarks
+- Set screen timeout to at least five minutes (necessary to not interfere with Speedometer benchmarks)

 Additionally, make sure your ADB client device (your laptop/desktop) won't fall asleep during the test - this can cause interruptions and inconsistent data.